VikSil/dockerised_airflow_2_10_3/README.md

 **N.B.** Docker Desktop is much, much more resource hungry than the binaries.

+# Setup

+* Create the following direcotries in the root:

+     - ./dags
+     - ./scripts
+     - ./logs/dag_processor_manager
+     - ./logs/scheduler/2025-01-01 (set to the current date)

 # How to run

 On either platform, `cd` into the root folder (i.e. this folder, where the `docker-compose.yml` file is).
 Execute: